 Keeping sensitive data under close surveillance helps keep your network infrastructure in a constant state of security.
 To do this, event-by-event analysis is crucial.

 Let’s have a look at the steps you need to take to check who has access to what on the files or folders in your File server:

-- Step 1 – Locate the document for which you want to view the permissions.
+- Step 1 – Locate the document in drive for which you want to view the permissions.

 - Step 2 – Right-click the folder or file and click “Properties” in the context menu.